bradleyjkemp/grpc-tools/README.md

 A suite of tools for gRPC debugging and development.
 Like [Fiddler](https://www.telerik.com/fiddler)/[Charles](https://www.charlesproxy.com/) but for gRPC!

-The primary tool is `grpc-dump` which transparently intercepts network traffic and logs all gRPC and gRPC-Web requests as a JSON stream.
-You can then use this for this like debugging exactly what requests your application is making and exactly what responses the server returns.
+The main tool is `grpc-dump` which transparently intercepts network traffic and logs all gRPC and gRPC-Web requests with full metadata as a JSON [stream](grpc-dump/README.md#JSON-stream-output).
+This stream is easily readable as it is or you can use tools like [`jq`](https://stedolan.github.io/jq/) for more complex visualisation.

 ![demo](demo.svg "Simple grpc-dump demo")